alaa-abdelrahim/plants_care/README.md

 # Description

-Simple blog for personal usage. if you a blogger .. then that's for you.
+One-page site in both Arabic and English.

-# features
+# includes

-- Calling an API for get data.
-- Allow all viewers to see blogs.
+- Detect the browser language and display content according to it.
-- Allow blog owner to manage blogs using simple dashboard.
+- Allow user to switch between languages.
-    - allow owner to delete a post.
-    - edit post title and content.
+- Form validation.

 # Tools

-- HTML5
+- HTML
 - CSS3 styling
+- Bootstrap
-- native JavaScript (all before ES6)
+- native JavaScript